 Receiving a notice of deficiencies after an audit by a regulator is never pleasant.
 For some companies it will mean major remediation efforts are required, for others it may mean having to address a few small issues.

-How and when to respond a GMP audit
+How and when to respond a regulatory audit

-How and when you respond to GMP audit findings is critical as it will impact your compliance rating and the frequency of future audits.
+How and when you respond to audit findings is critical.
+Whether the audit was to ISO, GCP, GMP or GLP regulatory standards, your response will impact your compliance rating and the frequency of future audits.

 The deficiencies will be rated as: